 When comparing Checkvist vs Doit.im, the Slant community recommends Checkvist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Checkvist is ranked 18th while Doit.im is ranked 33rd.
+In the question“What are the best cross-platform to do list apps?”
+Checkvist is ranked 22nd while Doit.im is ranked 50th.

 Ranked in these QuestionsQuestion Ranking

 Pro Tasks can be managed with custom tags